nokel/Inkplate10-Smart-Clock/README.md

  -Credentials (creds.ino)-

-Edit this file for the clock to gain information from wfi, and mqtt.
+Edit this file for the clock to gain information from wifi, and mqtt.

 ==Usage==